patman007/patrickmason/02_midterm/m5/question.md

 1. Tells the browser what version of HTML has been returned
 1. Tells the user agent what to expect in the response from another machine, e.g. a restful API?

-### Answer: Tells javascript engine how to interpret a JSON object.
+### Wrong Answer: Tells javascript engine how to interpret a JSON object.

+### Correct Answer:
+### Tells the user agent what to expect in the response from another machine. e.g. a rest